Death And The Creative Process

 It's an exciting time when I'm flooded with new ideas and projects for the year ahead.
 Through a disciplined and hard working approach to what needs to be done during December and January I've prepared myself for a free-thinking and creative year to come.
 Major projects and photography adventures always follow.
 Creativity is a state of mind that needs to be cherished and cultivated.

-The same is true for our frazzled minds and bodies during these periods of extreme temperatures.
-And that's another example of dying a little so as to be reborn.
-It's very much at the heart of the creative process.
+These changes are an example of the notion of dying a little so as to be reborn.
+I believe that notion is very much at the heart of the creative process.

 It would be a great exercise to think on your own life as a way of focusing upon and actively pursuing what it is you're actually supposed to be doing?

 - What’s your true calling, your purpose in life?